NlGBOB/bloxd-scheduler/README.md

 The key to creating loops and sequences is to have a function call `S.run` on itself to reschedule its own execution.

 ### Pattern 1: The Simplest Infinite Loop
 This is the most basic repeating task.
-It will run forever until it is explicitly stopped with `S.del(tag)`.
+It will run forever until it is explicitly stopped with `S.stop(tag)`.

 **Example: A Repeating "Tick" Message**
 ```javascript